fidelicura/epl/README.md

 # Description

 Insipiring humanity with expressive, explicit and readable code!
 Language is considered as "systems programming language".
-There are no strings, no `void` (it is `any` now).
+There are no strings, no `void`.
 You have common things to represent memory passing in and out, like in real systems program, so nothing fancy.

 # Features